Bia Menezes

-Beatriz Ferreira de Menezes (born 25 June 1997), known as Bia Menezes, is a Brazilian footballer who plays as either a left back or a midfielder for Santos FC.
+Beatriz Ferreira de Menezes (born 25 June 1997), known as Bia Menezes, is a Brazilian professional footballer who plays as either a left back or a midfielder for São Paulo.

 Club career

 Born in São José dos Campos, São Paulo, Bia Ferreira made her senior debut with Centro Olímpico in the 2016 season.
 In 2018, after a year at Rio Preto, she moved to Flamengo.

 In January 2020, Bia Menezes left Fla and joined Santos.
+On 4 January 2024, she signed a two-year deal with São Paulo.

 International career

 Bia Menezes represented Brazil at under-20 level in the 2015 South American U-20 Women's Championship and the 2016 FIFA U-20 Women's World Cup.